dirk/hivm/manual/instructions.md

 Calls operate directly via hardcoded destinations.
 They are intended to be used within a common compilation block for fast sub-routine invocation and tail-call recursion.

 `call SUB RET`
-:  Invoke the subroutine at address SUB (8-byte).
+:  Call the subroutine at address SUB (8-byte).
 RET can be a register for return or $null for no return or ignoring return.

 `tailcall SUB`
 :  Same as `call` but does not grow the stack.
 Current subroutine's return will be the return from SUB.

+`callsymbolic CONST RET`
+:  Look up a symbol ID from the constant table, then call the subroutine identified by that symbol ID.

 ##### Invocations